La Amistad: 1839 slave revolt

-Captained by Ferrer, La Amistad left Havana on June 28, 1839, for the small port of Guanaja, near Puerto Príncipe, Cuba, with some general cargo and 53 African slaves bound for the sugar plantation where they were to be delivered.
+Captained by Ferrer, La Amistad left Havana on June 28, 1839, for the small port of Guanaja, near Puerto Príncipe, Cuba, with some general cargo and 53 African captives bound for the sugar plantation where they were to be delivered.
 These 53 Mende captives (49 adults and four children) had been captured by African slave catchers or otherwise enslaved in Mendiland (in modern-day Sierra Leone), sold to European slave traders and illegally transported from Africa to Havana, mostly aboard the Portuguese slave ship Teçora, to be sold in Cuba.
-Although the United States and Britain had banned the Atlantic slave trade, Spain had not abolished slavery in its colonies.
+Although the United States and Britain had banned the Atlantic slave trade, Spain had not abolished the trade in its colonies.
 The crew of La Amistad, lacking purpose-built slave quarters, placed half the captives in the main hold and the other half on deck.
 The captives were relatively free to move about, which aided their revolt and commandeering of the vessel.
 In the main hold below decks, the captives found a rusty file and sawed through their manacles.

 On about July 1, once free, the men below quickly went up on deck.
 Armed with machete-like cane knives, they attacked the crew, successfully gaining control of the ship, under the leadership of Sengbe Pieh (later known in the United States as Joseph Cinqué).
-They killed the captain and some of the crew, but spared José Ruiz and Pedro Montes, the two owners of the slaves, so that they could guide the ship back to Africa.
+They killed the captain Ferrer as well as the ship's cook Celestino; two captives also died, and two sailors Manuel Pagilla and Jacinto escaped in a small boat.
+Ferrer's slave/mulatto cabin boy Antonio was spared, as were José Ruiz and Pedro Montes, the two alleged owners of the captives, so that they could guide the ship back to Africa.
 While the Mende demanded to be returned home, the navigator Montes deceived them about the course, maneuvering the ship north along the North American coast until they reached the eastern tip of Long Island, New York.